 We want you to stay safe.
 These articles are designed to help you plan a trip when you are ready to travel.
 Be sure to check with businesses and attractions and make sure they are open before you visit.

 Eastern California’s Highway 395 deserves much more attention as a top vacation destination.
 Sure, it doesn’t have the showy seascapes of the Pacific Coast Highway, but hiding in the shadows of the Eastern Sierras are some amazing landscapes, vast acres of pine forest and some pretty funky geology.
-This five 5 day Highway 395 road trip will give you everything you need to know for a full itinerary packed with the best of the Eastern Sierras.
+Which is why this drive is tops on our list of the best scenic drives in CA. This five 5 day Highway 395 road trip will give you everything you need to know for a full itinerary packed with the best of the Eastern Sierras.

 I’ve lived in California for decades and been to the Eastern Sierras a number of times, but it took while for it to work its magic on me.
 It wasn’t until a visit last fall that my feelings changed from admiring affection to full blown love.
 I had some free time and an itch to fire up the van.
 So, I was able to perfectly time my visit for fall color.
 Those yellow leaves slapped me in the face, waking me up to what’s amazing about California’s Highway 395 corridor.